manvith-kumar/audio_deepfake_detector/README.md

 ### \#\#\# 5.
 Run the Application

 You are now ready to launch the web server\!
-The trained model is already included in the repository via Git LFS.

 ```bash
 flask run